project-mammoth/project-mammoth.github.io/docs/index.md

 </p>

-Check out our new video and song "[Dialed Up](https://soundcloud.com/projectmammoth/dialed-up)"!
-As part of this release there is a music and phreaking themed [mini-CTF](https://ctfd.io/whats-a-ctf/) with hacking challenges embedded in the [.mp3 version of the song](https://github.com/project-mammoth/dialed-up-ctf/raw/main/Dialed%20Up%20CTF.mp3).
-The contest is now complete, but if you like music and hacking most of the challenges are still available for playing.
-Details on the full CTF can still [be found on the contest page](https://dialed-up.ctfd.io/).
+Check out our new [video](https://www.youtube.com/embed/euMZYqDG4Sc) and song "[Dialed Up](https://soundcloud.com/projectmammoth/dialed-up)"!

+Also included in this release is a music and phreaking themed [mini-CTF](https://ctfd.io/whats-a-ctf/) with hacking challenges embedded in the [.mp3 version of the song](https://github.com/project-mammoth/dialed-up-ctf/raw/main/Dialed%20Up%20CTF.mp3).
+The contest is now complete, but if you like music and hacking, most of the challenges are still available for playing.
+Details on the original CTF and the challenges can [be found on the contest page](https://dialed-up.ctfd.io/).

 <p align="center">
   <b><a href="https://dialed-up.ctfd.io/">Click here to check out the original CTF contest details.</a></b>